 But in travel planning, finishing a task is crucial.
 You save time when you only do things once and avoid the disaster of forgetting.

-I almost unintentionally canceled our rented cottage in Lapland last ski holiday because I forgot to pay the separate end bill.
-I read the email thinking to myself that I should pay it.
+When I booked the cottage, I paid 20% of the rental fee and the company sent me a bill via email.
+I read the email thinking that I should pay it immediately.
 Next minute, I started playing with my daughter and had forgotten the whole thing.

-The situation occurred to me six weeks later when I applied my method of “double checking everything early.”
+Weeks later, the situation occurred to me when I applied my method of “double checking everything early.”
 Oh, the amount of cold sweat on my back when I made this discovery!
+Luckily the date of the bill was on the same day.

 So, in any task, follow up the whole process at once if you can.
 Set calendar reminders for things you can’t do immediately so they don’t slip your mind.